Yahya-Achrane/alx-system_engineering-devops/0x00-shell_basics/README.md

 2- The 'pwd -P' command print the current working directory in the absolute path.

 LISTIT script:
-1- THE 'ls -al' command list the contents of the current directory.
+1- THE 'ls' command list the contents of the current directory.